-Use Microsoft Flow to streamline activities, such as sending out reminders when high priority emails are received, centralize information by transferring data from inbox or external systems to a CRM application without manual typing, and clone files between storage platforms.
+Use Microsoft Flow to streamline activities, such as sending out reminders when high priority emails are received, centralizing information by transferring data from inbox or external systems to a CRM application without manual typing, and cloning files between storage platforms.

 Microsoft Flow Integrates with Dynamics 365 Applications and More

 Flow can be leveraged with connections to more than 130 applications and services, including Dynamics 365 for Business and Operations, Dynamics CRM and Dynamics AX, the enterprise resource planning application.
 Bridging applications in terms of synchronizing data, triggering events and managing content ultimately saves users time that would be spent on entering data and cross checking between databases.

 To demonstrate how Microsoft Flow compresses time to value, we will use a common scenario that shows how to quickly set up Flow to create the same account in Dynamics AX whenever a new customer account is entered in CRM.

 On the interface where the new Flow is created, we can specify the name, source application (CRM in this case), conditions on which the different actions should be executed (relationship type is “customer”), and the actions to be performed on target applications (create a customer record in Dynamics AX).